GcMAF (Gc Protein derived Macrophage Activating Factor)

 • Endotoxins

-• Room temperature (10-15 °C) for 14 days – no significant change in activity
+• Room temperature (10–15 °C) for 14 days: No significant loss of activity

 Research Papers and Presentations